Bavarian State Opera

 The story surrounds a love triangle involving the singer Floria Tosca, played by Eleonora Buratto, the painter Mario Cavaradossi portrayed by Charles Castronovo and the chief of police Baron Scarpia played by Ludovic Tézier.
 The artistic world of the protagonist couple, Tosca and Cavaradossi, is no coloristic ingredient here, but rather defines the profile of its characters – it justifies Tosca’s eccentricity, just as it does Cavaradossi’s liberality and also explains the singer’s pronounced self-confidence: The heroine of the stage becomes a heroine in real life.

-The Queen of Spades takes the stage at The National Theater of Munich under the direction of Aziz Shokhakimov.
+We hear another performance from this orchestra with a performance of The Queen of Spades on stage at The National Theater of Munich under the direction of Aziz Shokhakimov.
 This opera navigates the dark and obsessive tale of Hermann, performed by Brandon Jovanovich in a story of desire, gambling, and the supernatural.
 Asmik Grigorian and Roman Burdenko join in the performance of what some say is Tchaikovsky’s greatest work.

 Discover the secret, crack the code, get the key: What drives us to submit to the unknown, to forget what we originally felt and who we are?
 With The Queen of Spades, Alexander Pushkin presented a Russian variant of the Gothic novel in 1834.
 In it, his protagonist Hermann stares unblinkingly at the window, behind which Liza sits.
 While he tries to elicit the secret of the three cards from the Countess, whose ward Liza is, Liza mistakes his obsession for love.
 Pyotr I. Tchaikovsky stages the couple’s downfall all the more drastically in his opera, when, as the plot begins he has the possibility of a joyful life appear and allows the two to take the self-chosen path of estrangement and self-destruction into madness and death.